Bashtime/dota_classic/README.md

 Bugs:

--can only spend 20 instead of 25 skill points
+-can only spend 20 instead of 25 skill points (solved)